OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-03.md

 ## Judges 3:21

-Ehud reached with his left hand, drew the sword from his right thigh, and plunged it into the king’s belly.
+Ehud reached with his left hand, drew the sword from his right thigh, and thrust it into the king’s abdomen.

 ## Judges 3:22